 All applicants to Jackson State University must show proof of English Language proficiency.
-For international students, this is most commonly demonstrated through the Test of English as a Foreign Language (TOEFL).
+For international students, this is most commonly demonstrated through the Test of English as a Foreign Language (TOEFL) or IELTS (International English Language testing System).
+The minimum English requirement for international graduate admission 78 for TOEFL and 6.5 for IELTS.
 However, JSU accepts additional methods of determining English Proficiency.